makrai/notes/blloshmi20-cross-ling-amr-transfer-emnlp.md

 #Abstract

-* Abstract Meaning Representation (AMR) is a popular formalism of natural
+* Abstract Meaning Representation (AMR) is a popular formalism
-  * represents the meaning of a sentence as a semantic graph.
-It is
+  * represents the meaning of a sentence as a semantic graph
-  * agnostic about how to derive meanings from strings and for this reason it
+  * agnostic about how to derive meanings from strings
-  * training data are scarce in languages other than English and the
+  * training data are scarce in languages other than English
-  * existing English AMR parsers are not directly suited to being used in a cross-lingual setting.
-In this work we tackle these two problems so as to
+  * existing English AMR parsers are not directly suited to being used in a cross-lingual setting
-* we explore different transfer learning techniques for producing automatic AMR annotations across languages and develop a cross-lingual AMR parser, XL-AMR This can be trained on the produced data and does not rely on AMR aligners or source-copy mechanisms as is commonly the case in English AMR parsing.
-The
+* we explore different transfer learning techniques for producing automatic AMR annotations across languages and
+  * we develop a cross-lingual AMR parser, XL-AMR
+    * can be trained on the produced data and does not rely on AMR aligners or source-copy mechanisms as is commonly the case in English AMR parsing.
 * significantly surpass previous in Chinese, German, Italian and Spanish
-* qualitative analysis which sheds light on the suitability of AMR across langs
+* qualitative analysis sheds light on the suitability of AMR across languages
 * conclusion
-  * We created silver data based on annotation projection through parallel sentences and machine translation, on which we trained XL AMR, a
+  * We created silver data based on annotation projection through parallel sentences and machine translation, on which we trained XL AMR
-  * qualitative evaluation showed that XL AMR is able to handle most of the structural divergences among languages.
-The performance of XL AMR together with the qualitative analysis suggests that carefully modeling cross-lingual AMR parsing leads to the production of suitable AMR structures across lan- guages.
-It would therefore be promising to extend this line of our research
+  * qualitative evaluation showed that
+    XL AMR is able to handle most of the structural divergences among langs.
+  * carefully modeling cross-lingual AMR parsing leads to the production of suitable AMR structures across languages
+  * a promising to extend this line of our research

 # Introduction

+* applications
-* applications, inter alia, information extraction (Rao+ 2017)
+  * information extraction (Rao+ 2017)
   * text summarization (Hardy and Vlachos, 2018; Liao+ 2018)
   * paraphrase detection (Issa+ 2018)
   * spoken language understanding (Damonte+ 2019)